We want to create many Dhonis in all sports, says TN CM launching Championship Foundation | Law-Order

 A logo and mascot for the Chief Minister's trophy besides a theme song were also unveiled on the occasion.

 ''Like everyone in Tamil Nadu, I am also a very big fan of M S Dhoni.
-Recently, I went to Chepauk (stadium) twice to watch Dhoni's batting.
+Recently, I went to Chepauk (cricket stadium) twice to watch Dhoni's batting.
 I hope our adopted son of Tamil Nadu will continue to play for CSK,'' the Chief Minister said on the occasion.

 Commending Dhoni for his spectacular rise, Stalin said the cricketer who hailed from a humble background rose to become a national icon through his hard work. ''He is an inspiration to millions of youth.'' ''That's why he is the ambassador of this unique initiative (TN Championship Foundation).
 We want to create many more Dhonis from our Tamil Nadu, not just in cricket but in all sports,'' Stalin said.